 Since hiking is our thing, we came to spend our days trekking through some of the most gorgeous scenery that Europe has to offer.
 For four days we experienced four very different days of weather, terrain, and trails.

-Our first day we climbed over 2,000 feet through snow and ice to Stuc Odhar from Lendrick to Brig o’Turk.
+On our first day, we climbed over 2,000 feet through snow and ice to Stuc Odhar from Lendrick to Brig o’Turk.
 From the summit, we were able to enjoy 360-degree views of the surrounding mountains and hills.

 There’s no better feeling than reaching the top of a peak!
 Our guide, Gavin made it much easier for us to accomplish this challenging hike.

-Our second day we trekked through the Menteith Hills with the most breathtaking 360-degree views of Ben Lomond.
+On our second day, we trekked through the Menteith Hills with the most breathtaking 360-degree views of Ben Lomond.

 Freedom to Roam Act

 Scotland has a “Freedom to Roam” Act in which the majority of land, lochs, and rivers (both public and private) are accessible to all who travel through it responsibly.
 With its vast landscape freely open, Scotland offers the adventurer the ultimate sense of freedom and exploration.

 Our third day we hiked up to the wild and windy summit of Kingseat Hill and beside Campbell Castle in Dollar, Scotland.